michi1438/michi1438/PERSONAL/blog_to_be.md

 is it less honorable, or is "cheating"(drugs or music while running) knowing the game and playing it to the fullest ?

+# 02/02/2023
+I'm thinking somewhat of my childhood, I was probably about 15 years old, we lived near Bandol, close to the beach in provence.
+Those years I should of lived, as the start of a young man's life all seem to me as the youngest, most innocent, barely conscious times of my life!
+I remember specificaly the surroundings of Saint Cyr les Lecques, it had a walk-way to it's side that I idolise today, it went, (what I believed back then to be steep terrain), a cliff ending on the water front, whith big and sharp rocks to form a beach, this with a few steps back may mean that they fell often and that this beach was probably a dangerous place to go.
+It was also one of the pretiest sight of my teens.
+I remember going on my bicycle early in the morning to this heavenly place with a throwable kodak camera, that ride probably took me around 2h and was of ~20km (that might be wrong) from that day I don't have many images stored in my head, I knew it was one of the truly georgeous sight of my young age, you could imagine the sunrise on the sea being sifted by the Pinus pinea needles, a sharp cliffy scenary and the sens of adventure of a young teen.
+I think this is what acted the most on what I remember of those days...
+I also believe this is what I see as a grown up in the stories of Sylvain Tesson, Robert Macfarlane, and Nicolas Bouvier, they all tickle my (now appearing more poetique) kid need for adventure...